andyholes/microservices-example-project/README.md

 - Inventory Service: Checks whether ordered products are in stock or not
 - Notification Service: Send notifications if orders are placed successfully

+Keycloack is used for securing API Gateway requests.

 WebClient is used for synchronous communication between the services through HTTP requests.

 Service Discovery pattern is implemented using Netflix Eureka.

+Distributed Tracing pattern implemented with Spring Cloud Sleuth and Zipkin